Course Listing

 - Online

 Critically examines homelessness as a social issue, applying sociological perspectives and a Canadian focus.
 Topics may include mobility and containment, families and youth, employment and migration, the criminalization of homelessness, shelters and poor houses, masculinities and femininities on the street, and homelessness in their city.
-Prerequisite: 5.0 university credits including at least 1.0 credit in SOCI at the 2000 level.
+Prerequisite: 5.0 university credits including at least 1.0 credit in SOCI and/or CRIM at the 2000 level.

 Cross-listed: CRIM-3250H